PLAN OF ACTION FOR THE CORONAVIRUS EMERGENCY

 Hampton Roads Veterans Employment Center

-The HRVEC is closed until further notice.
+The HRVEC is open by appointment only.
 Staff members are available to assist via telephone and are continuing to provide mock interviews, resume assistance, and job search strategies virtually.

 RESOURCES FOR JOBSEEKERS AND BUSINESSES